blocky/attestation-service-examples/README.md

    - Deploy the smart contract to Base Sepolia to verify a function call attestation on chain and use the attested function output in your smart contract
+- [Error Handling](./error_handling) shows you how to handle errors in your Blocky AS functions.
+You'll learn how to:
+   - Use the result pattern in your function
+   - Return structured data from your function
+   - Report errors from your function
+   - Log errors in your function
 - [Getting Coin Prices From CoinGecko](./coin_prices_from_coingecko) shows you how to use Blocky AS to fetch and process coin price data from the CoinGecko API.
 You'll learn how to: